Mel Ravitz

 Melvin Ravitz was an American professor, progressive politician, sociologist, and community advocate who served in various positions in the Detroit city government during the second half of the twentieth century.
 He worked to include citizen voices in the debate over urban renewal, both from the perspective of an academic and a civil servant.

 Academic career

-As a professor at Wayne State University, Ravitz assisted in the formation of the University’s Department of Urban Planning.
-He served as a professor at Wayne State from 1949-1987, focusing his efforts on urban sociology and teaching courses that required students to go out in communities to see racial, ethnic and industrial change first-hand.
+As a professor at Wayne State University, Ravitz assisted in the formation of the university's Department of Urban Planning.
+He served as a professor at Wayne State from 1949 to 1987, focusing his efforts on urban sociology and teaching courses that required students to go out in communities to see racial, ethnic and industrial change first-hand.
 Ravitz was a prolific writer and speaker, contributing his analysis on urban planning issues to numerous journals and conferences.

 Politics

 During his time in city government, Ravitz often spoke against the dangers of suburbanization, racism, and the social impact of urban planning decisions in Southeast Michigan.

 Ravitz held several official positions in Detroit politics, including service on the Detroit City Plan Commission as Director of Community Organization and as staff director of the Detroit-Wayne County Community Mental Health Services Board.
 He chaired the Wayne County Board of Supervisors from 1966 to 1968, as well as the Southeast Michigan Council of Governments (SEMCOG) from 1970 to 1971.